jodok/garageopener/README.md

 ### Pulse Duration

 The relay is triggered by setting the GPIO pin LOW for 250ms by default.
-To change this, edit the `PULSE_DURATION` variable in `garage_opener.py`.
+To change this, edit the `PULSE_DURATION` variable in `relay_module.py`.

 ### Port

 The service runs on port 8080 by default.
-To change this, edit the `PORT` variable in `garage_opener.py`.
+To change this, edit the `PORT` variable in `relay_module.py`.

 ### Authorization Secret

-Set the `RELAY_SECRET` environment variable in the systemd service file for production use.
+Set the `RELAY_SECRET` environment variable in the `.env` file for production use.

 ## Hardware Setup